ysyk2021/the-positive-thinking-challenge-overcoming-negativity-and-developing-strength-through-positivity/src/chapter-3-3.md

-Identifying Negative Thought Patterns: Best Practices for Reframing Negative Thoughts into Positive Ones
+Best Practices for Reframing Negative Thoughts into Positive Ones
 ========================================================================================================

 Negative thought patterns can hold us back from living a fulfilling and happy life.
 It's important to identify these patterns and challenge them to overcome negativity and develop strength through positivity.
 In this chapter, we will explore best practices for reframing negative thoughts into positive ones.